 I was fortunate enough to get through UCL, LSE, Kings College London, Newcastle University, Leeds University, Edinburg University and Glasgow University.
 In USA I got through NYU and Georgetown University.
 I was about take up the arbitration course in combination with commercial law from UCL but was awarded “Centre of Commercial Law Scholarship” from Centre of Commercial Law Study at Queen Mary which covered the entire waiver of tution fees and then Queen Mary happened.

 Please tell our readers about the application procedure and other requirements?
-Does QMUL provide students with scholarships?
-Are there other institutions which provide scholarships?

 The application procedure of Queen Mary requires high academic result combined with at least 105/120 TOEFL score.
 This year as per the Guardian’s Ranking Queen Mary School of Law is at third position after Oxford and Cambridge.